 Skin-prick or ‘scratch’ test

 Skin-prick or scratch tests involve a Doctor or practitioner placing various allergens on an area of the patient’s skin to determine if there is a reaction.
-While quite invasive, the skin-prick or scratch test, is accurate only for IgE mediated allergies (traditional allergic reactions) – this method cannot identify IgG food intolerances.
+While quite invasive, the skin-prick or scratch test, is accurate only for IgE mediated allergies (traditional allergic reactions) – this method cannot identify IgG food allergy.